- General Questions

 directly on Box using applications installed natively on your desktop.
 Visit Using Box Edit for more complete details including how to install.

 Box Sync: a productivity tool that allows you to mirror data stored on Box to your desktop and easily navigate content stored on Box website through your computers native file browsing interface.
 IMPORTANT: You should NOT use Box Drive to sync folders that contain restricted information as this will also store a copy of the data on your local hard drive.

 Box for Office: helps you create, edit, and share your documents more effectively.
 Box for Office includes Box functionality for key Office products—Microsoft Word, Excel, PowerPoint, and Outlook—in a single app.
 See Box for Office Integrations for complete details on downloading and using.

-For more details on browser support see Understand the Box Policy for Browser and OS Support to learn which OS versions and browsers Box supports.
+Please see Understand the Box Policy for Browser and OS Support to learn which OS versions and browsers Box supports.